greg-dev/smo3-bcast-recorder/README.md

 4. To access protected broadcasts in all above cases use the password as an optional parameter, for example:
  * run `node . get mashka4189 1234`

+>Note: Avoid running more than 75 capture processes at the same time or you will get your IP banned.